Sneaky Eaters

 Afterthoughts

 Revisiting this project makes me feel proud.
-This topic is so personal to me and it’s been so fun to reflect on it for this case study.
 I remember being very harsh on myself during the development of the project because I felt like the issue of food waste had been tackled too many times.
 But I realized now that I love this project because it takes the approach of hope rather than guilt.
 While the topic was close to my heart, I went out of my comfort zone in creating an app and illustrating for the first time.

 What I would have done differently